Risk of Businesses

 Above figures do not include consumption taxes.

-In light of structural problems in the development process and the high dependence on human resources in its operations, the Group has positively addressed personnel management through working hour management, encouragement to take paid vacation, etc. However, the structure of system development, system failure at a customer’s location, responses to a delay in project development, etc., in addition to services or products offered by the Group, may result in long working hours and excessive work, which can cause health problems and/or a decline in productivity that adversely affects the operating results of the Group.
+However, the persistent labor shortage, combined with the structure of system development, system failure at a customer’s location, responses to a delay in project development, etc., in addition to services or products offered by the Group, may cause stress-related health problems and/or a decline in productivity due to the loss of project members, which can in turn adversely affect the operating results of the Group.